 How to avoid or minimize swap

-- Close positions before rollover
+Close positions before the rollover

-- Trade currency pairs with small spreads
+Trade currency pairs with small differentials

 Swap-free accounts